TYsewyn/www-timysewyn-be/src/posts/2018-09-27-SpringOne-Platform.md

 The highlights of this release are the support for JDK 11, initial refinements for GraalVM compatibility and Reactor & Hibernate got an upgrade to respectively Californium and 5.3.
 Improved startup times and less heap memory consumption are also some benefits you get when upgrading to this release.

-Check out <OutboundLink href="https://spring.io/blog/2018/09/21/spring-framework-5-1-goes-ga" rel="noreferrer" target="_blank">this post</OutboundLink> by Juergen Hoeller to find out more!
+Check out <a href="https://spring.io/blog/2018/09/21/spring-framework-5-1-goes-ga" target="_blank">this post</a> by Juergen Hoeller to find out more!

 ### Spring Boot 2.1.0.M4

 The fourth milestone of Spring Boot 2.1 got released to incorporate the 5.1 release of the Spring framework and closes over 40 issues and pull requests.

-Madhura Bhave wrote <OutboundLink href="https://spring.io/blog/2018/09/25/spring-boot-2-1-m4-available-now" rel="noreferrer" target="_blank">this post</OutboundLink> announcing the milestone release and added some useful links to the release notes and updated reference documentation.
+Madhura Bhave wrote <a href="https://spring.io/blog/2018/09/25/spring-boot-2-1-m4-available-now" target="_blank">this post</a> announcing the milestone release and added some useful links to the release notes and updated reference documentation.
 Make sure to check them out!

 ### Spring Batch 4.1.0.RC1

-Mahmoud Ben Hassine <OutboundLink href="https://spring.io/blog/2018/09/26/spring-batch-4-1-0-rc1-is-now-available" rel="noreferrer" target="_blank">announced</OutboundLink> yesterday the first release candidate of 4.1.0.
+Mahmoud Ben Hassine <a href="https://spring.io/blog/2018/09/26/spring-batch-4-1-0-rc1-is-now-available" target="_blank">announced</a> yesterday the first release candidate of 4.1.0.
 This release was mainly focused on running Spring Batch correctly on Java 8, 9, 10 and 11.
 Their plan is to release this version by the end of October so it can be shipped with Spring Boot 2.1.